sahildave/sahildave.github.io/_posts/2018-02-03-Case-Study-Ostrich.md

 				</blockquote>
 			</div>
 			<div class="6u$ 12u$(small) center" id="autocaption"><img alt=
-			"I used the system font, Roboto, so to keep the app size minimum, under 5 MB." src= "{{ site.baseurl }}/assets/images/ostrich/color-font.png"></div>
+			"I used the system font, Roboto, so as to keep the app size minimum, under 4 MB." src= "{{ site.baseurl }}/assets/images/ostrich/color-font.png"></div>
 		</div>
 	</section>
 	<section id="padding-extra">
 		<p>The users loved the simplicity of the app.
 You had only two diverging flows - you are either looking to borrow a
 		book or lend it.
-When you are borrowing a book you were also given an option to borrow a specially packaged collection.
+When you were borrowing a book you were also given an option to borrow a specially packaged collection.
 Lending a book was easier.
 Either speak the book title, enter it or just scan the book's barcode.<br>
 		<br>
 		I had designed the "Enter Book Title" card, with intricate detail in the animation choreography, to keep user's attention to the same place.<br>
 		<br>
 		The "Profile page" component is now commonly known as "Bottom Sheet", but was nowhere to be seen in 2015.
-I had always visioned a UI where all the temporary pages like Settings, Profile etc are floating in at an elevation.
+I had always envisioned a UI where all the temporary pages like Settings, Profile etc float over the main UI.
 This doesn't intrude the user's normal flow.<br>
 		<br>
 		Another major component which became popular was the <a href="https://github.com/sahildave/Search-View-Layout">Search View Layout</a>.
 I eventually released it on GitHub and with only a single line you could integrate a beautiful